gbv/paia/paia.md

     4. provided (the document is ready to be used by the patron)
     5. rejected

     A PAIA server MUST NOT define any other document states.
-For convenience, document status in JSON can expressed both as numbers (`1`) and as strings (`"1"`).
+In JSON document status MUST be encoded as numbers instead of strings.

 document
   : A key-value structure with the following fields